Why SEO Is Useful For Self-Publishing Authors

 The reason is simple.

-My blogs have many posts covering various topics, which is a good example of SEO for authors.
+Readers can find many posts covering various writing and publishing topics, which is a good example of how authors can attract readers.

 If you use Google Analytics or Google Search Console, you can track the most popular search terms that bring people to your site.